 Once you are in the forest, the switchbacks begin and you should be able to cruise down the 2.75 miles back to the trailhead.

-Looking for more great hikes in Washington?!
+Looking for more great hikes in Washington and the Pacific Northwest?!
 You may also be interested in these resources.

-- Complete Guide to Visiting Hole in the Wall at Rialto Beach
+- Rialto Beach to Hole in the Wall

 Save this article on Pinterest!